Minnie the Minx: Jim Petrie strips (1962–2001)

 With the turn of the new century, Minnie was featured in a feature-length strip alongside Dennis the Menace, Roger the Dodger and The Bash Street Kids.
 The plot revolved around treasure which was apparently buried sometime near the end of the 19th century.
 Minnie was called over to Dennis' house by Roger who had gained a copy of the Treasure Map due to Smiffy, the dipsy member of The Bash Street Kids, leaving the original in the photocopier machine in Beanotown Library.
 Upon finding out The Bash Street Kids were also hunting for the treasure, the trio followed them to London.
-Once the mystery had unfolded that the treasure was buried deep in the Millennium Dome and the Bash Street Kids instantly found it and celebrated their victory.
-However, Dennis attempts to intimidate the treasure off of Fatty but it quickly flattened leaving Minnie and Roger to chase after Danny, who had just ran with the treasure.
+Once the mystery had unfolded that the treasure was buried deep in the Millennium Dome, the Bash Street Kids instantly found it and celebrated their victory.
+However, Dennis attempts to intimidate the treasure off Fatty but he quickly flattened leaving Minnie and Roger to chase after Danny, who had just run off with the treasure.
 Finding him hiding in a storage cupboard, Roger forms a plan to get Danny to duel with Dennis for the treasure.
-Whilst all seems fair at first, it is quickly discovered that the three menaces had no intent on fair play when it comes to treasure and it is revealed that Roger had in fact tied Danny's catapult to a piece of string thus yanking it away at a pinnacle moment.
+Whilst all seems fair at first, it is quickly discovered that the three menaces had no intent on fair play when it comes to treasure and it is revealed that Roger had in fact tied Danny's catapult to a piece of string, thus yanking it away at a pinnacle moment.
 Appearing to have won, the trio leave a humiliated Danny and head home.
 However, a plot quickly unravels that Roger wasn't the only one who was intent on unfair play.
-Danny had switched the treasure with pebbles whilst hiding in the storage cupboard.
-Alongside Dennis, Minnie chased Roger through the streets of Beanotown for giving Danny the opportunity to switch the treasure.
+Danny had switched the treasure with pebbles whilst he was hiding in the storage cupboard.
+Alongside Dennis, Minnie chased Roger through the streets of Beanotown, giving Danny the opportunity to switch the treasure.

 Minnie also attended Dennis the Menace's 50th Birthday House Party.
 Like the other guests, Minnie bought Dennis a Beano Annual 2001.
-She participated in all menacing party games but due to her friendship with Dennis she was one of few to not get menaced.
+She participated in all menacing party games but, due to her friendship with Dennis, she was one of few to not get menaced.
 She can also be seen fighting in the final food fight and twirling her beret when the celebrities and Dandy characters arrive.

-Petrie decided to retire with his final strip appearing on 13 January 2001.
+Petrie decided to retire, with his final strip appearing on 13 January 2001.
 The story consisted of Minnie meeting her former artist and bidding farewell.
-The strip was Petrie's 2000th and last, a tally for one artist drawing the same strip in the Beano only surpassed by David Sutherland on the Bash Street Kids.
+The strip was Petrie's 2000th and last, a tally for one artist drawing the same strip in the Beano, only surpassed by David Sutherland on the Bash Street Kids.